bsausage64/bich/README.md

-# i bet you like men, you little fucking christmas tree
+# i bet you like men, you little fucking dildo